marcanuy/marcanuy.github.io/en/projects/_posts/2016-11-28-cached-page.md

 ---

-Simple page to look for old web page versions and look for any web page even when the site that published them may be offline.
+Simple page to look for old web page versions and look for any web page even when the site that published it may be offline.